Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 - Stability: dataframe APIs tend to go through deprecation cycles to make API improvements.
 If you write a dataframe solution today, it's unlikely that it will still work 5 years from now.
 A SQL one, on the other hand, probably will.
 - Portability: SQL standards exist, and although implementation differences exist, migrating between SQL dialects is probably less painful than migrating between dataframe APIs.
 - Widespreadness: analysts, engineers, and data scientists across industries are all likely familiar with SQL.
 They may not all rank it as their favourite language, but they can probably all read it, especially with the help of an LLM.
-- Robustness: extensive SQL testing frameworks, such as [sqllogictest](https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki), have already been developed, and so DuckDB can test against it to guard against buggy query results.
+- Robustness: extensive SQL testing frameworks, such as [sqllogictest](https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki), have already been developed, and so DuckDB can test against them to guard against buggy query results.

 Furthermore, although classic SQL tends to have some annoying rules (such as "no comma after the last expression in SELECT!"), DuckDB has innovated on the syntax side with their [Friendly SQL](https://duckdb.org/docs/sql/dialect/friendly_sql.html).